 "The North American prarie’s soil is like an old-growth forest.
 Once plowed, it can't be replaced.
 Right now, less than 2% is protected." – Martha Kauffman, Managing Director, WWF’s Northern Great Plains Program

-WWF is one of a few organizations working with tribal communities on wildlife conservation and management across the Northern Great Plains.
-WWF is deepening our engagement with tribal communities, building capacity for programs that protect native wildlife and intact grassland ecosystems, and supporting efforts to improve the lives of their people.
-At Fort Belknap and Fort Peck Reservations, we will work with tribes to ensure their programs are ecologically, culturally, and financially self-sustaining.
+WWF is one of a few organizations working with Tribal communities on wildlife conservation and management across the Northern Great Plains.
+WWF is deepening our engagement with Tribal communities, building capacity for programs that protect native wildlife and intact grassland ecosystems, and supporting efforts to improve the lives of their people.
+At Fort Belknap and Fort Peck Reservations, we work with Tribes to ensure their bison programs are ecologically, culturally, and financially self-sustaining.

 The region filters and stores clean water for communities in the Northern Great Plains, to cities such as St. Louis and Omaha, all of the way to the Gulf of Mexico.